AC297r-MBTA-2018/Code-Documentation/Model Class Documentation.md

 ### Class `ReportGenerator`

 A `ReportGenerator` object is initialized in a `ClusterProfiler` object.
-It generates a text summary for each cluster based on the output of the `ClusterProfiler` that contains it and a pre-trained (and retrainable) 7x24 temporal pattern classification Convolutional Neural Network (CNN) Model.
+It generates a text summary for each cluster based on the output of the `ClusterProfiler` that contains it and a pre-trained (and retrainable) Convolutional Neural Network (CNN) model for the 7x24 temporal pattern classification.

 - **Attributes**:
   - `n_classes`: an integer indicating the number of different types of riders to classify